nanorepublica/site/about.md

 Just before joining Founders4Schools, I rediscovered my faith and through participating in an Alpha course, I started to attend my local church called [C3](https://www.thec3.uk).
 During 2017/18 I attended the C3 leadership academy which is for anyone who wants to improve their leadership skills from Biblical foundation.
 Additionally during this time I was invited to join the Creative Core team at C3.
 From this, I started to redevelop the website using [GatsbyJS](https://www.gatsbyjs.org/) and helped improve the internal IT tooling used by the staff.

 Recently, I have started my own company to offer my services as a freelancer or on a contract basis.
-Do [get in touch](/contact "Work with me") if you think I can help you with your digital needs.
+[Get in touch](/contact "Work with me") if you think I can help you with your digital needs.
 When I am not doing client work, I am interested in skilling up in UI/UX design, graphic design, photography and the latest open source software, technologies & tools.

 <p class="message" style="text-align:center;"> If your interested in working with me, get in touch <a href="/contact">here</a> </p>